jcmb/GNSS-Dashboard/README.md

 Installation

-  Clearly need a nice installer, today just copy the www folder into a folder in a location in your web server pages location. cgi goes to the Dashboard subfolder in the cgi-bin folder for that site.
+  Clearly need a nice installer, today just copy the www folder into a folder in a Dashboard directory in your web server pages root. cgi goes to the Dashboard subfolder in the cgi-bin folder for that site.

   Make the folder /usr/Firmware.
 Change the owner to be www-data